isomerpages/govtech-stp/_vaccinated-travel-lane/vaccinated-travel-lane-vtl-overview.md

 	<li style="line-height:1.5;"><a href="#FAQ">Frequently Asked Questions</a></li>
 </ol>

 Travellers intending to leave Singapore to a VTL country/region, must check with the authorities of their desired destination on the prevailing entry requirements of the destination, and to exercise care and caution, especially when travelling with children.
-For all departure-related advisories, please visit the <a href="/departing/overview" target="_blank">"Departing from Singapore"</a> page.
+For all departure-related advisories, please visit the <a href="/departing/overview" target="_blank">"Departing from Singapore"</a> page .

 <div id="Eligibility"></div>

 ### 1. Eligibility

-To be eligible for quarantine-free travel under the Vaccinated Travel Lane, travellers must fulfil the following criteria and the <a href="/vtl/conditions" target="_blank">Conditions</a> of the VTL.
-Otherwise, they should explore other Safe Travel Lanes at the <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page.
+<b>Travellers must fulfil the following basic criteria and <a href="/vtl/conditions" target="_blank">conditions</a> of the VTL to enjoy quarantine-free travel, otherwise they may be turned away by airlines/immigration, or be subject to the prevailing health requirements and quarantine</b>.
+Travellers not eligible for the VTL should explore other Safe Travel Lanes at the <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page.

 <html>